 Business rules engine come in many styles.
 FlowWright rules engine software has 2 methods of defining and using them within a process.
 To keep it simple one is internal to the process and the other is external to the process.

-Business Rules Engine Management can be designed graphically using decision steps strung together within a process.
+Business Rules Engine Software Management can be designed graphically using decision steps strung together within a process.
 Once a process executes, its very easy to view the execution, and the decisions made by the process using rules.
 This is considered internal to the process, where the business rules live within the process itself.
 And the rules are also graphically designed using workflow steps and connections within the workflow and rules engine process.
 In the above graphic, a decision management software is evaluated and made based on a Purchase order amount, based on a true/false outcome the Purchase order is routed to Manager 1 or to Manager 2 for approval.

-If you have complex rules and want to share these rules with many processes, then you can use decision tables in FlowWright.
+If you have complex rules and want to share these business rules management with many processes, then you can use decision tables in FlowWright.
 Decision tables let you define any number of inputs and outputs; and any number of expressions.
 These decision tables can be used within any process using the "Evaluate decision table" step.
-Based on the input values fed to the decision table, it is able to provide the outputs based on the defined rules.
+Based on the input values fed to the decision table, it is able to provide the outputs based on the defined rules engine.
 Decision tables are external to the process, but all the rules are in one place to maintain and share.
 Here's an example of a decision table: